How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Knowing who's following you on LinkedIn isn't just about stroking your ego - it’s about understanding your audience, identifying opportunities, and refining your content strategy.
-This guide gives you the exact steps to check your followers on both your personal profile and your company page.
+This guide provides the exact steps to check your followers on both your personal profile and your company page.
 We'll also cover the difference between followers and connections and what to do with this information once you have it.

 Before we get into the "how," it's important to grasp the distinction between a "connection" and a "follower" on LinkedIn.
 They may seem similar, but they represent two different types of relationships on the platform.